axeluhl/eBox/README.md

 - timepoint:timepoint
 - originalState:char (0, 1, 2, null)
 - blocked:boolean
+- getStart():timepoint; returns the start time point of this interval
+- getEnd():timepoint; returns the end time point of this interval
+- isExpired():boolean; tells if getEnd() is after the current point in time
 - block(new_state:char); blocks this interval with the new_state (e.g., 2) and if it wasn't marked as blocked yet records the original state in originalState and sets the blocked field to true
 - revert(); reverts the interval to its originalState and sets blocked to false
-- getStart():timepoint; returns the start time point of this interval
-- getEnd():timepoint; returns the end time point of this interval
-- isExpired():boolean; tells if get_end() is after the current point in time